Rappsilber-Laboratory/xiRT/documentation/source/parameters.rst

 xiRT-Parameters
 ***************
 The xiRT-Parameters can be divided into several categories that either reflect the individual layers of the network or some higher level parameters.
+Since the input file structure is very dynamic the xiRT configuration needs to be done with care.
+For example, the RT information in the input data is encoded in the *predictions* section.
+Here the column names of the RT data needs to be passed.
+Accordingly, the learning options in the *output* section must be adapted.
+Each prediction task needs the parameters x-activation, x-column, x-dimension, x-loss, x-metrics and x-weight, where x is the RT column.

 Here is an example YAML file with comments (form xiRT v.
 1.0.32)::